krzemienski/awesome-from-stars/README.md

 * [bottlerocket-os/bottlerocket](https://github.com/bottlerocket-os/bottlerocket): An operating system designed for hosting containers
 * [roberthein/BouncyLayout](https://github.com/roberthein/BouncyLayout): Make.
 It.
 Bounce.
 * [bow-swift/bow](https://github.com/bow-swift/bow): 🏹 Bow is a cross-platform library for Typed Functional Programming in Swift
 * [boxcast/boxcast-sdk-roku](https://github.com/boxcast/boxcast-sdk-roku): The official BoxCast SDK for integrating with the BoxCast API on Roku.
+This repository is no longer being maintained or supported.
+Please use at your own risk.
 * [aristocratos/bpytop](https://github.com/aristocratos/bpytop): Linux/OSX/FreeBSD resource monitor
 * [bbc/brave](https://github.com/bbc/brave): Basic Real-time AV Editor - allowing you to preview, mix, and route live audio and video streams on the cloud
 * [brave/brave-ios](https://github.com/brave/brave-ios): Brave iOS Browser